kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 that AuthKEM offers may be modest compared to the large sizes of certificate chains.
-But when combined with compression or certificate suppression mechanisms such as those proposed in the referenced drafts, the reduction in handshake size when replacing Dilithium-2 by Kyber-768 becomes significant again.
+But when combined with compression or certificate suppression mechanisms such as those proposed in the referenced drafts, the reduction in handshake size when replacing Dilithium-2 by Kyber-768 for handshake authentication becomes significant again.

 ## Organization